 Collection Envelopes – The envelopes each seller uses to collect and hold any funds collected during the fundraising sale.
 Each envelope should have clearly labeled; the seller’s name, contact information (including phone number and email address) and the total amount collected.
 The fundraising organizer will collect each seller’s envelope at the end of the sale.

 Tallying – This is the process that will total up the sales of your fundraiser.
 This will vary depending on the type of fundraiser, as well as the processes of the fundraising company you are working with.
 Some schools will do their own tallying.
 Some companies will do the tallying as part of their services.
 Do the necessary research to find which tallying procedures will work best for your group.

 Student Pack - Student packing is a fundraising delivery option where the products are pre-sorted and labeled for each student—so there is no sorting or labeling that the school needs to do on distribution day.
-Each student will have his or her own box, clearly labeled with his or her name.
+Each student will have his or her own bag or box, clearly labeled with his or her name.

-Distribution – This is the day your group will pass out the fundraising products to your families.
+Distribution – This is the day your group will pass out the fundraising products to sellers.
 This day requires careful preparation so all of the parties involved know what is going on.
 There needs to be strong communication with the fundraising company, so you know exactly when the products will arrive on the premises.
 With the parents, so they can make whatever arrangements they will need to accept their children’s products.
 With school officials, so they understand what will be happening on school property.
 And with the volunteers so there will be ample help in the distribution process.